-- (A) major scientific discoveries involving the late-Neolithic period - B various trade networks established in the late-Neolithic period - © everyday attire worn by men and women of the late-Neolithic period - (D) ancient battles along the Ötztal Alps during the late-Neolithic period
+- (A) major scientific discoveries involving the late-Neolithic period - (B) various trade networks established in the late-Neolithic period - © everyday attire worn by men and women of the late-Neolithic period - (b) ancient battles along the Ötztal Alps during the late-Neolithic period

-- (A) Scientists will study the use of tattoos in therapy, as they likely provided Otzi some kind of prehistoric pain relief. - B Through further study of Ötzi's remains, scientists will uncover revolutionary clues relating to the creation of the Egyptian pyramids. - © Trade routes will be established to connect faraway places based on the routes taken by ancient people, such as Ötzi. - © Scientists will continue to examine Ötzi in hopes of making further discoveries about the Neolithic Age.
+Scientists will study the use of tattoos in therapy, as they likely provided Otzi some kind of prehistoric pain relief.

+(B) Through further study of Ötzi's remains, scientists will uncover revolutionary clues relating to the creation of the Egyptian pyramids.

+© Trade routes will be established to connect faraway places based on the routes taken by ancient people, such as Ötzi.

+D Scientists will continue to examine Ötzi in hopes of making further discoveries about the Neolithic Age.

-Now that you have read the article, indicate whether you agree or disagree with this statement.
+Now that you have read the article, indicate whether you agree or disagree with this statement. Ötzi should be left alone.